vtex/styleguide/react/components/EXPERIMENTAL_Conditions/README.md

     this.complexDropdownObject = this.complexDropdownObject.bind(this)
     this.complexMultiselectObject = this.complexMultiselectObject.bind(this)
     this.complexDatePickerObject = this.complexDatePickerObject.bind(this)
-    this.complexDatePickerRangeObject = this.complexDatePickerRangeObject.bind(this)
+    this.complexDatePickerRangeObject = this.complexDatePickerRangeObject.bind(
+      this
+    )
     this.complexNumericInputObject = this.complexNumericInputObject.bind(this)
-    this.complexNumericInputRangeObject = this.complexNumericInputRangeObject.bind(this)
+    this.complexNumericInputRangeObject = this.complexNumericInputRangeObject.bind(
+      this
+    )
   }

   handleToggleOperator(operator) {
     this.setState({ operator: this.state.operator === 'all' ? 'any' : 'all' })
   }

+  complexDropdownObject({
+    statements,
+    values,
+    statementIndex,
+    error,
+    extraParams,
-  complexDropdownObject({ statements, values, statementIndex, error }) {
+  }) {
     return (
       <Dropdown
         value={values}